slack-ruby/slack-ruby-bot-server-stripe/README.md

 #### /subscribe

 This extension adds a [subscription page](slack-ruby-bot-server-stripe/public/subscribe.html.erb) that handles initial subscriptions and credit card updates.
 Clone the page into your own project's `public/subscribe.html.erb` to customize.

+### Slack Commands

+This extension adds the following Slack commands.

+#### subscription

+Displays current subscription information, see [subscription.rb](lib/slack-ruby-bot-server-stripe/commands/subscription.rb).
+This command also displays partial credit card information to the user that has installed the bot.

+#### unsubscribe

+Turns off auto-renew for the current subscription, see [unsubscribe.rb](lib/slack-ruby-bot-server-stripe/commands/unsubscribe.rb).
+This command will only succeed when run by the user that has installed the bot.

 ### Copyright & License